labmus-ufrj/Animove/docs/docs/processing/heatmap-images.md

 ## Intervals
 The checkboxes either activate or deactivate the relative interval.

-Frame numbers should be presented as `initialFrame-endFrame`, both being inclusive, like ImageJ's built-in **Image → Duplicate** feature, or [this plugin's Z-Project tool](../tools/z-project.md#initial-frame).
+Frame numbers should be presented as `initialFrame-endFrame`, both being inclusive, like ImageJ's built-in **Image → Duplicate** feature.

 An empty interval field results in a skipped interval, while a malformed one (without a `-` separator) throws an error.